fireblocks/btc_tx_validation/docs/README.md

 ```

 And finally we are checking the values and decide if we approve this transaction or not.\
-The logic is quite simple - it has 3 conditions and will return False (reject) if:\
+The logic is quite simple - it has 3 conditions and will return False (reject) if:
-A. Our destination address does not exist in the parsed transaction outputs.\
+1. Our destination address does not exist in the parsed transaction outputs.
-B. The amount that we are trying to send is different from the parsed transaction output value.\
+1. The amount that we are trying to send is different from the parsed transaction output value.
-C. The total inputs amount minus the total outputs amount minus the transaction fee is greated than 0.
+1. The total inputs amount minus the total outputs amount minus the transaction fee is greated than 0.

 ```python
 if (